-If you run a Windows server, you'll need to install Perl if it's not already been installed.
+- If you run a Windows server, you'll need to install Perl if it's not already been installed.
 We recommend Strawberry Perl.
 1

-- MIDAS uses a MySQL database, and therefore requires either MySQL or MariaDB to be available.
+- MIDAS uses a MySQL/MariaDB database, and therefore requires either MySQL or MariaDB to be available.

 - MySQL is the world's most popular database engine, and may be freely obtained via mysql.com.
 1

-MariaDB is an increasingly popular open source database engine, that is a drop-in replacement for MySQL.
+- MariaDB is an increasingly popular open source database engine, that is a drop-in replacement for MySQL.
 It may be freely obtained via mariadb.org.
 1

-- Initially the physical files that make up MIDAS take up less than 3MB, but we suggest a minimum of 10MB free disk space to accommodate a typical size of database.
+- Initially the physical files that make up MIDAS take up less than 3 MB, but we suggest a minimum of 10 MB free disk space to accommodate a typical size of database.